syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Table/PdfGrid/Draw-borderless-table-in-PDF-document).

 ## Nested Table

 The following code illustrates how to create the nested table in a PDF document using the ``PdfGrid.``